thenetworkstate/luma2discord/README.md

 4. Add the PostgreSQL addon to your Heroku app:
    ```
-   heroku addons:create heroku-postgresql:hobby-dev --app your-app-name
+   heroku addons:create heroku-postgresql:essential-0 --app your-app-name
    ```

    - `heroku addons:create` is the command to add a new addon to your Heroku app.
    - `heroku-postgresql` is the name of the addon, which is Heroku's managed PostgreSQL database service.
    - `hobby-dev` is the plan tier.
-It's the free tier of Heroku PostgreSQL, suitable for development and small projects.
+It's their cheapest tier of Heroku PostgreSQL, suitable for development and small projects.
 It has some limitations, including: 10,000 row limit, 1 GB of storage, no automatic backups, limited concurrent connections.
    - `--app your-app-name` specifies which Heroku app to add this database to.
 Replace `your-app-name` with the actual name of your Heroku app.

 5. Set up the necessary environment variables:
    ```
    heroku config:set DISCORD_TOKEN=your_discord_bot_token
-   heroku config:set DATABASE_URL=your_postgres_database_url
    heroku config:set NODE_ENV=production
    ```
+   -- In production, Heroku sets the `DATABASE_URL` environment variable for you after you have the Postgress add-on.

 6. Push your code to Heroku:
    ```